14 Days

 In Austria we will ride along cycle paths and little-used farm tracks.
 The route is mostly flat with only a few small climbs.

-Once into Italy we are on a gradual descent all the way to Lake Garda mostly following dedicated bike paths alongside the Adige River.
+Once into Italy we are on a gradual descent all the way to south of Trento mostly following dedicated bike paths alongside the Adige River.
+Once we leave the Adige River we experience a reasonable climb to the pass overlooking Lake Garda.

 A downloadable navigation app for your mobile is the best way to navigate.
 We will provide a link to the app before the tour begins.
 We will also supply detailed route information with step-by-step notes to help with navigation.